aadilminhaz/AI-Gateway/README.md

 TO-DO:
 Phase 0: Basic setup with an Interface that exposes AI-Gateway's API to recieve the user prompt, and forward it the the taget model by calling the target model inference API.
+- Test the AI-Gateway API
+- Connect the API to the service layer
+- Call Client layer from service layer, to foward the request to target model inference API

 ## Architecture